Klepp Station

-Klepp Station (Klepp stasjon) is a railway station in the municipality of Klepp in Rogaland county, Norway.
+Klepp Station (Klepp stasjon) is a railway station in Klepp Municipality in Rogaland county, Norway.
 The station is located in the village of Klepp stasjon, about 3 km east of the municipal centre of Kleppe.
 The station on the Sørlandet Line.
 The station is served by the Jæren Commuter Rail between Stavanger and Egersund.
 The station is 24.84 km south of the city of Stavanger.